-Do you find yourself worrying what other people think of you?
+Do you find yourself worrying what people think of you?
 We’ve all been there – that sudden paralysis of panic when we think back to a conversation, an email or a message.

 “Did I come across as I meant to?” we ask ourselves, sweaty-palmed.
 “Did they think I was being weird/loud/arrogant/fake/stupid?”
 It can be tough to stop worrying what people think – but it's possible.
 The exercise I'm going to share today might just be the key.